 The Great Austin Microbiome Awakening

-Being a guy who works in tech and spends way too much time falling down Wikipedia rabbit holes, that one comment ruined my productivity for the next 18 months.
+That one comment about the 'nuclear bomb' ruined my productivity for the next year and a half.
 I became obsessed.
 I started looking at my mouth not as a set of porcelain tools to be scrubbed with harsh chemicals, but as a delicate ecosystem.
 Think of it like a fish tank.
 If the water gets murky, you don't just pour bleach in there to 'clean' it; you fix the filtration and balance the bacteria.
-That realization led me to my latest experiment: a 30-day trial of ProDentim.
+That realization led me to my first trial of ProDentim a while back, and now that it's May 2026, I've revisited the protocol to see how the formula holds up against the newer competition.

 The Setup: Moving Away from the Scorched Earth Policy

-Before I started ProDentim, my routine was what I call the 'Scorched Earth Policy.'
-I brushed until my gums bled slightly, flossed like I was trying to saw through a log, and finished with a mouthwash that made my eyes water.
-It felt 'clean,' but within two hours, that fuzzy feeling would return to my teeth, and my morning breath was enough to wake the neighbors.
-I’d already written about why your mouthwash might be making things worse, so I knew I needed a change.
-I wanted to see if introducing specific strains of bacteria could actually change the environment in my mouth.
+Before I started this 30-day cycle, my routine was what I call the 'Scorched Earth Policy.'
+I brushed until my gums felt raw, flossed like I was trying to saw through a log, and finished with a mouthwash that made my eyes water.
+It felt 'clean' for about twenty minutes, but within two hours, that fuzzy feeling would return to my teeth, and my morning breath was enough to wake the neighbors.
+I’ve already written about why my bathroom cabinet is a graveyard of oral probiotics, but I keep coming back to this specific experiment because it was the first time I felt a shift in the actual environment of my mouth.

 Week 1: The Transition Period